Aftab Shivdasani

 Aftab Shivdasani (born 25 June 1978) is an Indian actor, producer and model known for his works in Hindi and also working for Tamil and Kannada film industry.

 Shivdasani was selected as the Farex baby at the age of 14 months and eventually appeared in many TV commercials for the product.
 He started his career as a child artist in films like Mr. India (1987), Shahenshah (1988), ChaalBaaz (1989), Awwal Number (1990), C.I.D.
 (1990) and Insaniyat (1994).

 In 1999, he made his adult debut in Ram Gopal Varma's Mast, for which he received the Zee Cine Award for Best Male Debut and Star Screen Award for Most Promising Newcomer- Male.
 Subsequently, he featured in several commercially successful films, including, Kasoor (2001) for which he received Zee Cine Award for Best Actor in a Negative Role and a nomination for Filmfare Best Villain Award, Kya Yehi Pyaar Hai (2002), Awara Paagal Deewana (2002), Hungama (2003), Masti (2004).
 His debut film in Tamil cinema was Bhaskar Oru Rascal (2018).
 He made his debut in Kannada cinema with the commercial hit movie Kotigobba 3 (2021).

 Personal life

-Aftab Shivdasani was born in Mumbai, Maharashtra to a Sindhi father, Prem Shivdasani and an Irani mother, Putli Shivdasani.
-He is not a Muslim, as stated by some popular Bollywood websites, mostly because of his name which is of Persian origin and used widely by South Asian Muslims.
-Instead, he is probably named so because of his Zoroastrian mother, as Zoroastrians often have Persian names.
-His father is a Hindu and his mother is a Zoroastrian.
+Aftab Shivdasani was born in Mumbai, Maharashtra to a Hindu Sindhi father, Prem Shivdasani and an Irani Zoroastrian mother, Putli Shivdasani.
 Shivdasani studied at St. Xavier's High School in Fort and then graduated from H.R.
 College of Commerce and Economics in Churchgate.
 In 2012, he got engaged to Nin Dusanj, a London-based Punjabi woman who grew up in London and later moved to Hong Kong, working within the advertising and luxury branding industries in Asia.
 On 5 June 2014, he married Dusanj at a private ceremony attended only by both their families.
 They have a daughter, Nevaeh, born in 2020.